null

 Soil Preparation & Planting

-Deeply dig over the bed or border and incorporate a generous amount of garden compost or well rotted manure.
-Dig individual planting holes 1ftx1ft, mix a little compost/fertilizer in the bottom and place the rose bush in the hole at correct depth (when you infill the hole, aim to cover the base of the stems).
+Deeply dig over the bed or border and incorporate a generous amount of garden compost or well- rotted manure.
+Dig individual planting holes 1ftx1ft, mix a little compost in the bottom.
+You can add a sprinkling of Rootgrow powder in the base of the hole to encourage good root growth.
+Then place the rose bush in the hole at correct depth (when you infill the hole, aim to cover the base of the stems).
 Fill the hole completely and firm down well with the heel of your boot.
 Water well.

 Feeding

-Adding Vitax Q5 or rose fertilizer as a base dressing when planting will help to give a healthy start to your rose bush.
-Two further top dressings are very beneficial during the growing season (March and June are ideal), alternatively, a liquid feed can be used such as Miracle Grow or Phostrogen.
+Adding Vitax Q4 or rose fertilizer as a base dressing when planting will help to give a healthy start to your rose bush.
+Two further top dressings are very beneficial during the growing season (March and June are ideal).
+Alternatively, a liquid feed can be used such as Empathy liquid seaweed rose food.

 Pruning

-Newly planted hybrid teas, floribunda and patio roses should be pruned to 4"-6" above ground during Feb/March depending on the weather.
-(Delay in cold areas or winters.)
-Shrub, David Austin roses and English roses require a light trimming to shape again in February and March.
-Climbers and ramblers do not need pruning except to shape for training if required.
+Newly planted hybrid teas, floribunda and patio roses should be pruned to 4"-6" above ground during Feb/March depending on the weather (delay in cold areas or winters).

 Rose Sickness